MLOpsGroup47/autobird/reports/README.md

 >
 > Answer:

 Getting our training docker to run on GPU in gcloud.
+Struggles of student s214776 - The preprocessing pipeline was difficult to implement correctly, and integrating Distributed Data Parallel (DDP) into `train_engine.py`.
+Ensuring no data leakage was a pain, as audio files had to be chunked while keeping all chunks from the same file within a single dataset split.
+This was necessary to prevent chunks from the same audio appearing in the training, validation, and test sets.
+Keeping track of which files were used during training also required careful handling.

+Using DDP introduced additional pain.
+Understanding how to use multiple cores and processes for parallel training was a pain, and resolving duplicated log outputs, e.g. repeated `print("training started")` statements, was frustrating.

 ### Question 31